digital-asset/docs.daml.com/docs/2.7.3/docs/concepts/glossary.rst

 Daml-LF
 =======

-When you compile Daml source code into a `.dar file <#dar-file-dalf-file>`__, the underlying format is Daml-LF.
+When you compile Daml source code, the underlying format is Daml-LF.
 Daml-LF is similar to `Daml <#daml-language>`__, but stripped down to a core set of features.
 The relationship between the surface Daml syntax and Daml-LF is loosely similar to that between Java and JVM bytecode.

 Daml-LF is also the format you interact with on the `Ledger API <#ledger-api>`__.
 For example, when exercising a choice you specify the choice argument as a Daml-LF value.